Children and Youth with Special Health Needs (CYSHN)

 Birth Defects Information System

 The Birth Defects Information System (BDIS) statute was enacted in 2004 to establish and maintain an information system containing data on the cause, treatment, prevention, and cure of major birth defects.
 Policy and administrative direction for BDIS was developed by a multi-disciplinary work group including representatives and experts in epidemiology, medicine, insurance, health maintenance organizations, genetics, parents of children with birth defects, voluntary organizations and local public health.
 The BDIS database started in 2005 with infants born or treated in Hennepin and Ramsey Counties, and by 2013 covered the entire state.
-The Birth Defects program actively collects information from hospital and clinic charts of pregnant women or infants diagnosed with certain congenital conditions.
+The Birth Defects program actively collects information from hospital and clinic charts of pregnant women or infants diagnosed with over 60 congenital conditions.
 For live births, the conditions must be present at birth and identified in the first year of life.
 Birth defects that develop during pregnancy that result in fetal death (stillbirth) are included beginning with 2019.
-As of December 2017, BDIS monitors approximately 96 percent of Minnesota births for the presence of over 60 birth defects.

 How is the information used?